"We are Gluten and Grain Free."

 Healthy eating has become more important.
 Environmental conditions and farming practices have changed the quality of soils our food is grown in.
 Genetic modification of seeds has affected digestibility.
 The dramatic rise of the incidence of inflammation leading to the development of autoimmune diseases is causing mainstream demand for ‘healthy for you’ foods.
 We get it because we eat this way too!

-The excess use of antibiotics has affected our ability to digest foods.
+The excess use of antibiotics have affected our bodies ability to digest foods.
 Artificial ingredients in our convenience foods, fried foods, and little to no fruits and vegetables compound these problems.
 I have seen so many farms and grazing lands being plowed under.
 This is to make way for new housing developments.

 These changes are causing many changes.
 We live in concrete "jungles."
 We cry out as the rainforest of South America is being destroyed; yet we do not have the same outcry in America for farmlands.